olcf/olcf-user-docs/software/workflows/rp.rst

     $ pip install git+https://github.com/radical-cybertools/radical.gtod.git@devel
     $ pip install git+https://github.com/radical-cybertools/radical.pilot.git@devel

 Run the command ``radical-stack`` to verify the success of the installation.
+This should print the corresponding Python and RP versions that have been installed.

+Running Overview
+^^^^^^^^^^^^^^^^

-RP application (i.e., Python application using RP as a pilot-based runtime system) can be launched as a regular Python script: ``python rp_app.py`` (or ``./rp_app.py`` if it includes a corresponding shebang, e.g., #!/usr/bin/env python).
+A RP application (i.e., Python application using RP as a pilot-based runtime system) can be launched as a regular Python script: ``python rp_app.py``.
 To keep it running in the background the following command is recommended.
 ``nohup python rp_app.py > OUTPUT 2>&1 </dev/null &``

-Example of a pilot description in the RP application is presented below.
-That information is used to make a job submission, thus it includes the amount of requested resources (i.e., node x hours) and the type of a batch system for a submission (this is pulled from the predefined configuration).
+This Frontier-compatible example pilot description describes the requested resources (e.g., nodes, runtime, allocation):

 .. code-block:: python3